JC-Tan/PokemonDatabase/README.md

 ### List of of Sample Queries:

-One of the constraints of the project was that users are not allowed to freely enter SQL commands.
+One of the constraints of the project is that users are not allowed to freely enter SQL commands.
 So, these queries are hardcoded and can be returned by pressing buttons.
 ```

 1. Heaviest/Lightest Pokemon